lance-gg/lance/docs/spaceships.md

 ## Step 4: DynamicObjects

 Your game objects, including monsters, spaceships, zombies, and bosses, all extend the `DynamicObject` class.
-This base class is a serializable class, meaning that the server can serialize any instance of the class (or sub-classes) into a binary object, transmit it to the clients.
+More advanced games which require a true physics engine will prefer to extend the `PhysicsObject` class, but that is outside the scope of this tutorial.
+The `DynamicObject` base class is a serializable class, meaning that the server can serialize any instance of the class (or sub-classes) into a binary object, and transmit it to the clients.
 The dynamic object instances must be serializable so that the server can send updates to the clients.

+Most game objects will have additional attributes that describe the game object, and so each object must specify which attribute values need to be serialized and transmitted from the server to the clients on each update.
+To describe the added attributes of an extended class, use the `netscheme` mechanism.

 Take a look at [`src/common/Ship.js`](https://github.com/OpherV/spaaace/blob/tutorial/src/common/Ship.js) and [`src/common/Missile.js`](https://github.com/OpherV/spaaace/blob/tutorial/src/common/Missile.js).
 In both files